mail-in-a-box/mailinabox/README.md

 * Remove nextcloud skeleton to save disk space

 Fun
-* Add option to define ADMIN_IP_ADDRESS (currently only used to ignore fail2ban jails)
+* Add option to define ADMIN_IP_ADDRESS
+  Currently only used to ignore fail2ban jails
-* Add dynamic dns tools in the tools directory.
+* Add dynamic dns tools in the tools directory
+  Can be used to control DNS entries on the mail-in-a-box to point to a machine with a non-fixed (e.g. residential) ip address

 Original mailinabox content starts here: